sedurifasean/hospital-operations-analysis/README.md

 ## Overview

-In this project, I used SQL to analyze healthcare patient flow data and explore trends in admissions, wait times, patient satisfaction, and department performance.
-The goal was to answer practical business questions and uncover insights that could support better operational decisions.
+In this project, I used SQL to analyze hospital patient flow data and evaluate key operational metrics, including admissions, wait times, patient satisfaction, and department performance.
+The project demonstrates how SQL can be used to clean healthcare data, answer business questions, and generate insights that support operational efficiency, staffing decisions, and resource planning.

 ---